 - salt & pepper

-- Grate the onion and tomato using a grater or blender.
+- Grate the onion and tomato using a grater or processor.

-- Add all ingredients to a big bowl: minced meat, olive oil, breadcrumbs, carrot, onion, tomato, vinegar, parsley, egg, oregano, mint, salt & pepper.
+- Add all ingredients to a big bowl: ground meat, olive oil, breadcrumbs, carrot, onion, tomato, vinegar, parsley, egg, oregano, mint, salt & pepper.

 - Mix well for 5 minutes until everything is well combined.

-- Leave the mix to rest for 15-20 minutes in the fridge.
+- Leave the mixture to rest for 15-20 minutes in the fridge.

 - In the meantime, turn the oven to 180°C/350°F to preheat.

-- Take the mix out of the fridge.
+- Take the mixture out of the fridge.
 Shape into meatballs and pat each one a bit so it flattens out.

 You can store any leftover meatballs in the fridge for the next day.
-They also freeze well, consume within 2 months.
+They also freeze well before being cooked.
+Consume them within 2 months of being frosted.

 Nutrition Info (per serving)